reactexcel/eHR/README.md

 `style/auth/login.scss`

 ```
+/*
-/* styles only for container login and its successive components */
+  Styles only for container login and its successive components
+*/

 .logo-container {
   background-color: #284665;